superbet-group/pr-name-check-action/README.md

 ### How it notifies you

-This action can fail and appear as a red cross in the pull request checks, or it can request changes with a comment.
+Github Bot will request changes with a comment.
+When the title is corrected it will let the merge request pass.

 ### How to use it